yuhsinliu1993/SecureInteractiveShell/README.md

 # Secure Interactive Shell

-## A secure interactive shell running in a chroot'ed environment
+**A secure interactive shell running in a chroot'ed environment.
+No system binaries nor libraries are available in the chroot'ed environment.**

-## Requirement
+## Requirements

-We will launch the program as a service using [xinetd](https://en.wikipedia.org/wiki/Xinetd)
+Launch the program as a service using [xinetd](https://en.wikipedia.org/wiki/Xinetd)

     # How to install
     $ sudo apt-get install xinetd

-    # How to config the xinetd service (See the example configuration in **xinetd.conf** file)
+    # How to config the xinetd service (See the example configuration in xinetd.conf file)
     $ sudo vi /etc/xinetd.conf

 ## Compile && test locally (For Linux env)